alphagov/rp-onboarding-tech-docs/source/pages/saml/samlIntegration.rst

 You will need to host Verify Service Provider on your own infrastructure.

-If you are unable to use the Verify Service Provider, it is still possible, although not recommended, to use one of a range of off-the-shelf products and frameworks to integrate your service with GOV.UK Verify.
+If you are unable to use the Verify Service Provider, it is still possible, although not recommended, to use an off-the-shelf product or framework to integrate your service with GOV.UK Verify.
+Have a look at the :ref:`Government Service Design Manual <https://www.gov.uk/service-manual/making-software/choosing-technology.html>` and use the most appropriate products and frameworks for your team.

-GOV.UK Verify has experience integrating and supporting services using Shibboleth-SP (Service Provider) and OpenSAML libraries.
-This has worked well for teams using Java.
-However, please use the most appropriate products and frameworks for your team.
-See `Choosing technology <https://www.gov.uk/service-manual/making-software/choosing-technology.html>`_ in the Government Service Design Manual.

 Contact your engagement lead if you need further information.